 There are advantages and disadvantages to being serverless.
 The main advantage is that there is no separate server process to install, setup, configure, initialize, manage, and troubleshoot.
 This is one reason why SQLite is a "zero-configuration" database engine.
 Programs that use SQLite require no administrative support for setting up the database engine before they are run.
 Any program that is able to access the disk is able to use an SQLite database.

 On the other hand, a database engine that uses a server can provide better protection from bugs in the client application - stray pointers in a client cannot corrupt memory on the server.
-And because a server is a single persistent process, it is able to control database access with more precision, allowing for finer grain locking and better concurrency.
+And because a server is a single persistent process, it is able to control database access with more precision, allowing for finer-grained locking and better concurrency.

 Most SQL database engines are client/server based.
 Of those that are serverless, SQLite is the only one known to this author that allows multiple applications to access the same database at the same time.